This article shows you how to connect Power BI to Multiple Excel Sheets and how to load and use data present in those

 Click on the Use First Row as Headers

 That’s it.
 We Connected Power BI to Multiple Excel Sheets and loaded data from multiple sheets.

 Let me create a Column chart using this data.
-I suggest you refer, Column Chart in Power BI article to understand the steps involved in creating it.
+I suggest you refer to the Column Chart article to understand the steps involved in creating it.